nbeaver/why-linux-is-better/why-linux-is-better.rst

 so my remarks will necessarily touch on these more, but I have tried to include other distributions when possible.

-In this document, the term "Linux" is shorthand to refer to the entire distribution, including bootloader, kernel, shell, window manager, package manager, etc.
+In this document, the term "Linux" is shorthand for the entire distribution, including bootloader, kernel, shell, window manager, package manager, etc.

 The term "Windows" refers to modern versions of Microsoft Windows NT,